-"Rock and roll is coming back, and we're going to be a part of it when it does.”
+"Rock and roll is coming back, and we're going to be a part of it.”

 Growing up in Chicago in the early 2000s never contributed to anyone’s connection to the music of the mid- to late twentieth century, but that didn’t stop these two sets of brothers from forming a love of the music of yesterday - a love that has since developed into a passion to turn it back into the music of today.
 Pax finds inspiration in classic rock legends like The Beatles, Led Zeppelin, Eagles, and Blue Öyster Cult and strives to rekindle what these bands and others started some 50 years ago.

 Still, times have changed.
 Pax plays the rock and roll of their predecessors without foregoing the advancements of modern music and the millions of genres and styles that are currently available at a mere whim.
 This, on top of their invigorating performances and a knack for writing songs that emanate classic rock nostalgia while still bringing a fresh perspective to the genre, is what makes Pax a commanding force in modern rock.